 - everlasting, amazing, unconditional, matchless,

-- and many more descriptions in the Word of God
+- and many more descriptions in the Word of God.

-In short – this love is the life of God – working with transforming power in the soul, perfecting Christian character, making human beings partakers of the divine nature.
-Through Christ this living stream of love and life flows to the world.
+In short – this love is the life of God – working with transforming power in the soul, perfecting Christian character, making human beings partakers of the Divine nature.

 God is love